ganeti/ganeti/doc/design-2.0.rst

 queue to store these and to be able to process as many as possible in parallel.

-A ganeti job will consist of multiple ``OpCodes`` which are the basic element of operation in Ganeti 1.2 (and will remain as such).
+A Ganeti job will consist of multiple ``OpCodes`` which are the basic element of operation in Ganeti 1.2 (and will remain as such).
 Most command-level commands are equivalent to one OpCode, or in some cases to a sequence of opcodes, all of the same type (e.g. evacuating a node